InformaticsMatters/fragmentor/README.md

 ## Future Improvements

-A summary of makjor planned improvements.
+TBA: a summary of major planned improvements.